iambaradaran/IranConfig/README.md

 If you would like to contribute, please follow these steps:

 1. Fork the repo to your repository
-2. Add your rules to the `ShadowIR.conf` file
+2. Add your rules to the `IranConfig.conf` file
 3. Send pull requests for update of configuration